Quick Answer: Why is your content not getting reach?

 3. Your Content Lacks “Information Gain”

-If your article simply repeats what is already on the internet, AI has no reason to cite you.
+If your article simply repeats what is already on the internet, AI has absolutely no reason to cite you over Wikipedia or a massive news outlet.
 Algorithms now heavily reward unique data, expert quotes, first-party research, and fresh perspectives.

 3 Reasons Your Social Media Posts Are Not Getting Reach

 Social media organic reach is facing a well-documented crisis.
-If your Instagram, LinkedIn, or Facebook posts are flopping, it is due to a mix of platform saturation and algorithm updates.
+If you are tracking the latest social media marketing trends, you already know that if your Instagram, LinkedIn, or Facebook posts are flopping, it is due to a mix of platform saturation and aggressive algorithm updates.

 1. The Death of Passive Reach

-Earlier, Instagram and Facebook would push your content to a wider audience just to test it.
+Earlier, Instagram and Facebook would push your content to a wider audience just to test the waters.
 Now, that test window is brutally short.
-For instance, algorithms measure “engagement velocity” in the first 60 to 120 minutes.
+Algorithms measure “engagement velocity” in the first 60 to 120 minutes.
 If users scroll past without saving, sharing, or rewatching, your reach collapses instantly.
-Likes are vanity metrics; platforms now optimize for watch time and shares.
+To combat this, you must deploy engaging hook ideas that stop scrolling within the first three seconds of your videos.

 2. The Ghost Follower Problem

 Having 10,000 followers with 3,000 inactive (ghost) accounts is destroying your engagement rate.
-Engagement rate is calculated by dividing interactions by your total audience.
-When a large chunk of your audience never engages, the algorithm assumes your content is low-quality and stops distributing it to your active followers.
+Engagement rate is calculated by dividing active interactions by your total audience size.
+When a large chunk of your audience never engages, the algorithm assumes your content is low-quality and stops distributing it even to your active followers.

 3. The 3–5% Organic Cap (Pay-to-Play)